Jayson Gaddis: Founder of The Relationship School

 40:10.40 – Brian David Crane

-And she wound up you know in the lawsuit with what they alleges she developed an eating disorder and became anorexic.
-Um, then I think it’s the same story.
-She threatened to kill herself when her parents tried to take it away from her again and um, like serious addiction problems and so the question and all this.
+And she wound up in the lawsuit with what they alleges.
+She developed an eating disorder and became anorexic.
+Then I think it’s the same story, she threatened to kill herself when her parents tried to take it away from her again and like serious addiction problems.
+But the question is when your daughter gets to that point in their party you just like makes you want to go live with the Amish or something, or like just go to like a zero tech kind of environment.

 40:39.10 – Jayson Gaddis